-Mika Brzezinski on Trump’s Twitter attack: ‘It does worry me about the country’
+Mika Brzezinski explains what President Trump’s tweets reveal about him

 “That’s blackmail,” said “Morning Joe” team member Donnie Deutsch.

+In a statement Friday, the chief content officer at American Media Inc., which publishes the National Enquirer, said the company had “accurately reported a story that recounted the relationship between Joe Scarborough and Mika Brzezinski, the truth of which is not in dispute.”

+But, said Dylan Howard, an American Media vice president: “We have no knowledge of any discussions between the White House and Joe and Mika about our story, and absolutely no involvement in those discussions.”

-Trump took to Twitter Friday morning and called the claim “FAKE NEWS.”
+Trump took to Twitter on Friday morning and called the claim “FAKE NEWS” — prompting Scarborough to accuse the president of “yet another lie.”

 Watched low rated @Morning_Joe for first time in long time.
 FAKE NEWS.
 He called me to stop a National Enquirer article.
 I said no!
 Bad show